Washington LLC Cost

 Washington is one of a small number of states that require virtually all companies to acquire a state-level business license.
 A Washington Business License registers your business with multiple Washington state departments—Revenue, Employment Security, and Labor & Industries, and also provides endorsements for certain specialized business and local business licenses in many municipalities across the state.

 A basic Washington Business License application costs $90 for a new or reopening business, but adding endorsements may carry additional fees, from $25 to be a Washington Lottery retailer to $850 for collection agencies.
 Applications can be filed online through the My DOR system, or with a paper form.
-Online applications are processed within 10 business days, and mailed filings can take up to six weeks—but getting endorsements approved can add 2-3 weeks to processing times.
+Online applications are processed within 10 business days of receipt, and mailed filings can take up to six weeks—but getting endorsements approved can add 2-3 weeks to processing times.

 Washington Professional Licensing Fees